pnp/cli-microsoft365/docs/docs/cmd/yammer/report/report-deviceusageuserdetail.md

     Report Refresh Date,User Principal Name,Display Name,User State,State Change Date,Last Activity Date,Used Web,Used Windows Phone,Used Android Phone,Used iPhone,Used iPad,Used Others,Report Period
     2022-11-09,77E5979DD60BA6EAA53E814DBEEEFA5F,4291DA7C39EE3263E97336B42734A667,,,,No,No,No,No,No,No,7
     ```

+=== "Markdown"

+    ```md
+    Report Refresh Date,User Principal Name,Display Name,User State,State Change Date,Last Activity Date,Used Web,Used Windows Phone,Used Android Phone,Used iPhone,Used iPad,Used Others,Report Period
+    2022-11-09,77E5979DD60BA6EAA53E814DBEEEFA5F,4291DA7C39EE3263E97336B42734A667,,,,No,No,No,No,No,No,7
+    ```